 Think of this waiting period as a time to get organized and take control of your agency’s financial health.
 By focusing on what you can manage right now, you can reduce stress and keep your business running smoothly.
 It starts with creating a clear budget that can adapt to changing needs.
 From there, you can look at temporary funding options designed to bridge these exact kinds of gaps.
 Finally, you can fine-tune your daily cash flow management to make every dollar count.
 Let’s walk through a few practical steps you can take to keep your agency on solid ground.

-Create a Flexible Emergency Budget
+Build a Flexible Emergency Budget

 When cash is tight, the first step is to know exactly where your money is going.
 A flexible emergency budget isn’t about slashing costs to the bone; it’s about understanding your expenses so you can make smart decisions.
 Start by listing your fixed costs—things like rent and insurance that don’t change—and your variable costs, like payroll and supplies.
 This simple exercise gives you a clear picture of your financial obligations.
 Once you see it all laid out, you can identify non-essential spending that can be paused temporarily.
 This kind of home care financial planning helps you prepare for unexpected costs and maintain stability while you wait for payments.

-Explore Temporary Funding Solutions
+Look into Temporary Funding Solutions

 Sometimes, even the best budget can’t cover a major cash flow gap.
 When you need funds to make payroll or cover an unexpected expense, waiting for slow payments isn’t an option.
 This is where temporary funding solutions can be a lifesaver.
 Options like a merchant cash advance are designed specifically for businesses like yours.
 Instead of a long, complicated loan process, you can get funding quickly—often within 24 to 48 hours.
 This gives you the cash you need to keep operating without interruption.
 Exploring these solutions is a key part of a smart financial plan that protects your agency and ensures you can continue providing care.

-Manage Gaps in Your Cash Flow
+How to Bridge Gaps in Your Cash Flow

 Effectively managing the money moving in and out of your agency is crucial during a waiting period.
 Start by taking a close look at your current processes.
 Are you sending out invoices as soon as a service is completed?
 Small delays on your end can add up.
 You can also try talking to your suppliers about extending your payment terms by a week or two—many are willing to work with you if you communicate openly.
 Tracking your daily expenses helps you manage cash flow by showing you exactly where your money is going, allowing you to make small adjustments that have a big impact.
 These proactive steps give you more control while you wait for larger payments to arrive.